SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/005 Banking System In India.md

 ### Deposit Taking

+- ==They only take Time deposits not Demand Deposits==
 - Mandatory for them to get them registered by RBI.
-- Mandatory to be incorporated under Companies Act 1956
+- Mandatory to be incorporated under Companies Act 1956.
 - Minimum Net Owned Fund of 2 crore.
 - Allowed to accept and/or renew public deposits for a min period of 12 months and max 60 months.
 - Cannot accept demand deposits.
-- Cannot offer interest rates higher than ceiling rate prescribed by RI
+- Cannot offer interest rates higher than ceiling rate prescribed by RBI.
-- Cannot offer gifts, incentives etc to depositors
+- Cannot offer gifts, incentives etc to depositors.
 - Minimum investment grade credit rating.
-- Deposits are not insured
+- ==Deposits are not insured by DICGC==. #important
-- repayment of deposits by NBFCs not guaranteed by RBI
+- repayment of deposits by NBFCs not guaranteed by RBI.
 - Need to maintain Capital Adequacy Ration CAR norm as prescribed by RBI.

 ### Non Deposit Taking